thephpleague/url/4.0/components/scheme.md

 echo $empty_scheme; //display ''
 ~~~

+<p class="message-warning">If the submitted value is not a valid scheme an <code>InvalidArgumentException</code> will be thrown.</p>

 Ouf of the box the library supports the following schemes:

 - ftp,
 - http, https
 - ws, wss

-If you try to instantiate a scheme object with a different scheme and `InvalidArgumentException` exception will be thrown.
+If you try to instantiate a scheme object with a different scheme and `InvalidArgumentException` exception is thrown.
 To overcome this limitation, the scheme constructor can take an optional second argument which is a `SchemeRegistry` class.
-Depending the registry values you will be able to instantiate other schemes like shown below:
+Depending on the registry values you will be able to instantiate other schemes like shown below:

 ~~~php
 use League\Uri\Scheme;